jdoyle65/BirdWeightLogger/README.md

   * offset_0_0 - The offset value to give to load cell 0-0 (Offset values explained below in Calibration section).
 The first 0 is the bridge index, the second 0 is load cell index on that bridge.
   * k_0_0 - The K value to give to load cell 0-0 (K values explained below in Calibration section).
 The first 0 is the bridge index, the second 0 is load cell index on that bridge.
 5. Using your preferred command line tool, navigate to the directory BWL.jar and config.cfg are located in.
 Run the command "java -jar BWL.jar".
 You will most likely have to run the jar as Administrator/root, as the Phidget USB drivers require it to work properly.
+6. Once the program is running, you can enter '0' to zero load cell 0, or '1' to zero load cell 1.
+You can also enter 'q' to quit the program at any time.
+As of this time we only included support for two load cells per bridge.

 ## Calibration